snitilf/innovationshowcase/docs/summaries/NOTEBOOK_02_SUMMARY.md

 ## Introduction and Purpose

 This analysis transforms the raw governance and economic data collected in the previous phase into a labeled dataset suitable for machine learning model training.
-While the first notebook established the baseline dataset by collecting standardized indicators from the World Bank, this notebook operationalizes the theoretical framework by creating measurable corruption risk labels that can serve as the target variable for predictive modeling.

-The primary objective is to develop a systematic, validated methodology for classifying country-year observations as high-risk or low-risk for corruption based on governance indicators.
-This labeling approach directly translates the theoretical understanding that corruption thrives in environments with limited accountability, weak enforcement systems, and institutional weaknesses into a quantitative classification system.
-Rather than relying on retrospective analysis of corruption after it has been exposed, this methodology creates labels based on measurable governance conditions that signal vulnerability before corruption occurs.
+Building on the theoretical framework established in the first notebook, this analysis develops a systematic, threshold-based methodology for classifying country-year observations as high-risk or low-risk for corruption based on governance indicators.
+The methodology creates measurable corruption risk labels that serve as the target variable for predictive modeling, enabling machine learning models to learn patterns that can identify high-risk environments before corruption occurs.

-The labeling methodology is grounded in the principle that corruption is fundamentally a governance issue rooted in structural weaknesses.
-By applying threshold-based classification to six World Bank governance indicators that directly measure these structural conditions, this analysis creates a systematic approach to identifying high-risk environments.
-The methodology is rigorously validated against two well-documented corruption cases—Malaysia's 1MDB scandal and Mozambique's hidden debt crisis—ensuring that the labeling approach correctly identifies periods when documented corruption occurred.
+The core technical contribution is the development of a reproducible classification system that applies specific thresholds to six World Bank governance indicators, creates binary flags for each dimension, and aggregates these flags using a multi-dimensional rule to generate final risk labels.
+The methodology is rigorously validated against documented corruption cases to ensure accurate classification.

-## Theoretical Foundation and Operationalization

-The labeling methodology operationalizes the theoretical framework established in the research foundation, which identifies corruption as fundamentally a governance issue that thrives in environments with limited accountability, weak enforcement systems, and institutional weaknesses.
-The United Nations Development Programme emphasizes that these structural vulnerabilities create environments where the rewards of corruption outweigh the risks, enabling corrupt practices to flourish.

-The six Worldwide Governance Indicators used for labeling directly measure these structural conditions.
-Each indicator captures a distinct dimension of institutional quality that either prevents or enables corruption.
-When multiple indicators show weaknesses simultaneously, this signals a multi-dimensional governance failure that creates an environment where corruption can occur.
-The threshold-based labeling approach translates these theoretical concepts into a quantitative classification system by establishing cutoff points for each governance dimension and aggregating weaknesses across dimensions to create a comprehensive risk assessment.

-The multi-dimensional approach recognizes that corruption is not caused by a single governance weakness, but rather emerges when multiple structural vulnerabilities exist simultaneously.
-A country might have weak rule of law but strong government effectiveness, or limited voice and accountability but strong regulatory quality.
-However, when four or more governance dimensions show weaknesses below established thresholds, this signals a comprehensive governance failure that creates an environment where corruption can flourish.
-This approach aligns with the theoretical understanding that corruption requires multiple enabling conditions to occur at scale.

 ## Data Quality Assessment and Temporal Scope